MicroStackIoT/netmet/README.md

-# Zephyr Example Application
+# Microstack Low Power Sensor Application

-This repository contains a Zephyr example application.
+This repository contains a Zephyr Low Power Sensor application.
 The main purpose of this repository is to serve as a reference on how to structure Zephyr based applications.
 Some of the features demonstrated in this example are: